 19. CPA - calculated CPA based on disposition files uploaded.

-20. CPL - average cost per lead from each source (traffic type, publisher, or site, depending on the grouping selected).
+20. CPL - average cost per lead / call & lead from each source (traffic type, publisher, or site, depending on the grouping selected).
 CPL is calculated as the ratio of total payout for leads from this source to the number of leads bought for the selected period.

 21. Quality - an objective quality score on every source you buy from through PX: